 He said unto me, “From without enter the inmost part.”

 That to me became a rule and a precept.

 And therefore naked began I to dance.
 (Lalla Vakyani 94)

 Divesting herself of all thoughts and impressions, external and internal, Lalla entered her eternal Self, and thus “naked” began to dance the dance of inner bliss that is the nature of the Self.
-As the Gita says: “Only that yogi whose joy is inward, inward his peace, and his vision inward shall come to Brahman and know Nirvana” (Bhagavad Gita 5:24).
+As the Gita says: “He whose happiness is within, whose delight is within, whose illumination is within–that yogi, identical in being with Brahman, attains Brahmanirvana” (Bhagavad Gita 5:24).

 Normally we lose awareness of our true Self through consciousness of external objects.
 Since we are habituated–if not actually addicted–to objective consciousness, we can use that very condition to our advantage.
 Rather than disperse our consciousness through objects that draw us outward, away from the source of our being, we can take an object that will have the opposite effect, present it to the mind, and reverse our consciousness.

 Such an object must have two qualities: (1) It must be something whose nature it is to turn our awareness inward and draw it into the most subtle depths of our being, and (2) it must be something that can continue to be perceived even in the most subtle areas of our awareness.
 Therefore it must be an object that can accompany our questing consciousness inward, not being transcended when the mind and senses are gone beyond.
 That object is Om.
 By sitting with closed eyes and letting the mind become easefully absorbed in experiencing the inner repetitions of Om we thereby directly enter into the state of consciousness that is Om, the state of consciousness that is Brahman the Absolute.